 Our parents hoped for four: two boys, two girls.
 I was born in 1947, brother in 1949, then the second boy, baptized Kevin, was lost in a preemie birth related to storm flooding, in 1951, and my sister born in 1953.
+I love my siblings now and always, though our good life paths got interesting and we have been often separated by time and space.
 Love of God and Man ruled and every factoid of insight came through the love filter - my brother wished he had a brother, but did not mind his adoring sisters like bookends, or guardian angels lest he 'dash his foot upon a stone'.
 As I have seen a lot of my life in several places now, I appreciate my parents' caring ways so much and more each year.
 They were truly wayyyy beyond their background limitations and put their gifts to work in this life, to world-class effect.
 I grieved when they passed away, but their lives rekindled, once the grief passed.
 They are wonderful and powerful spirits in my life.
 Scientifically , they live IN me and I choose the best of it, as I can and share it for the love.

-In fact, my issue with my siblings is that, in such a powerful loving family circle, we siblings might never stand on our own alone well.
+In fact, my issue with my siblings is that, in such a powerful loving family circle, some , maybe jealous types , will say that siblings might never stand on their own alone well.
 But we do fine and lived far away from one another for years and now as older Americans, we are working to regaining that 'Washing the front porch" fun we enjoyed as children.
 "King of the Mountain" , Cowboys, Indians and Schoolmarms - I did not like the look of my cowgirl suit; the singing and praying and tag and "Fox and Geese" and a game called "Helping Mommy and Daddy" and spying for Christmas gifts; and more singing and dancing and food and eating and parties and more parties - and church and more church.
 The fun from those activities in childhood did their job and we like to cook up our part of it.

 As far as self-actualization goes: the boys in our extended family of traditional ties seem to do better and we ladies working hard to win opportunities without losing our beautiful homelives.
 But most of the women CARE to engage in the great campaign for human rights for ALL so we seem to win our way well enough.